Emma Thompson: Personal life

 Thompson has stated that she feels Scottish, "not only because I am half Scottish but also because I've spent half my life [in Scotland]".
 She frequently returns to Scotland and visits Dunoon in Argyll and Bute.
 She owns a home nearby, on the shore of Loch Eck.

 Relationships

 Thompson's first husband was actor and director Kenneth Branagh, whom she met in 1987 while filming the television series Fortunes of War.
 They married in 1989 and appeared in several films together, with Branagh often casting her in his productions.
 Dubbed a "golden couple" by the British press, their relationship received substantial media coverage.
 The pair attempted to keep the relationship private, refusing to be interviewed or photographed together.
-Thompson and Branagh announced their separation in September 1995.
+Thompson and Branagh announced their separation in September 1995 and divorced in 1997.
 They cited their work schedules as the reason, but it later emerged that he was having an affair with actress Helena Bonham Carter.